apache/apisix-go-plugin-runner/README.md

 ├── pkg
 ```

-Internal is responsible for the internal implementation, `pkg` displays the external interface, and `cmd` provides examples of the demonstration.
+`internal` is responsible for the internal implementation, `pkg` displays the external interface, and `cmd` provides examples of the demonstration.
 There is a subdirectory of `go-runner` under the `cmd` directory.
 By reading the code in this section, you can learn how to use Go Plugin Runner in practical applications.

 ## How it Works

-At present, the communication between Go Plugin Runner and Apache APISIX is based on Unix socket's RPC.
+At present, the communication between Go Plugin Runner and Apache APISIX is an RPC based on Unix socket.
 So Go Plugin Runner and Apache APISIX need to be deployed on the same machine.

 ### Enable Go Plugin Runner